syndesisio/syndesis-project/proposals/068-ftue.md

 TBD as we would like to automate some of this.

+- As a first time user, I understand that I need to have created a Red Hat account before requesting a Syndesis account.
+- As a first time user, I would like to create an OpenShift Online account and be able to install Syndesis with one click.*

-- As a user, I understand that I need to have created a Red Hat account, requested and have been granted an OpenShift Online account with Syndesis installed on it, prior to using Syndesis.
+ \* In the meantime, users will need to have been granted an OpenShift Online account with Syndesis installed on it, prior to using Syndesis, as this is not currently possible and requires a manual approval and installation.